-The VA loan is arguably one of the best incentives tied to military service.
+The VA loan is arguably one of the best incentives of military service.
 Despite being an incredible home-purchasing tool, many of those eligible to utilize it are not aware of all of its benefits and how they work.
-The VA loan could make the path to home ownership far more accessible, even in cases where a potential buyer doesn’t have ideal credit or can meet the down payment requirements.
+The VA loan could make the path to home ownership far more accessible.
+This is true even in cases where a potential buyer doesn’t have ideal credit or can meet the down payment requirements.

 What Is a VA Loan?

 The VA loan was made available in 1944 by the US government to make home buying more accessible to service members, and is easily one of the most unique loans currently available.
 Large down payments and stringent credit requirements often posed a powerful barrier to entry into the housing market for military personnel and veterans.
 The VA loan lowers some of the hurdles attached to the process.

 VA loans are guaranteed by the U.S. Department of Veteran’s Affairs.
 This means a third party assumes the debt obligation for the lender.
 Meaning, if the borrower defaults on a VA loan, the Department of Veteran’s Affairs takes on the debt.
 This lowers the risk for mortgage lenders giving a loan to an individual without ideal credit or a large down payment.

 What Are the Benefits of a VA Loan?

 VA loans carry multiple advantages for homebuyers that conventional loans lack.
 The special allowances help prospective buyers save money (particularly upfront) and obtain their mortgage loan easier.
 The following are the primary advantages of using a VA loan over a conventional loan.